 What do we think the best PS4 horror games are?
-As the PS4 turns 5, Bloody Disgusting lists the best horror on Sony’s juggernaut console.
+Bloody Disgusting lists the best horror on Sony’s juggernaut console.

-The PS4 celebrates its fifth birthday today.
+The PS4 turned 5 at the end of last year.
 In that time it’s gone on to become the king of the consoles for this generation and Sony has produced a procession of critically-acclaimed exclusives that helped cement its place at the head of the table.

-It’s also racked up an impressive roster of horror games, and in honor of this fifth anniversary, we’ve selected eleven of the best PS4 horror games from the last five years.
-We’ve excluded remasters, so there’s no room for A sadly.
+It’s also racked up an impressive roster of horror games, and in honor of this fifth anniversary, we’ve selected eleven of the best PS4 horror games from the last five or so years.

 The Evil Within 2 (2017)